Warning! Treating Termites On Your Own Can Be Hazardous

-Termite Treatment--Subterranean termite treatment has changed dramatically over the last decade.
+Termite Treatments--Subterranean termite treatment has changed dramatically over the last decade.
 The

-number products

-available for termite control has tripled in the last few years.
-Today, if you experience a subterranean termite swarm
+number products available for termite control has tripled in the last few years.
+Today, if you experience a subterranean

-infestation, you may call four different pest control companies and receive four completely different recommendations.
-In
+termite swarm infestation, you may call four different pest control companies and receive four completely different recommendations.

 pest control company.
 The two most popular methods of treatment that I believe work the best are the barrier treatment and

-are placed around your house about 10 to 15 feet apart and 3 feet out from your foundation.
-Bait stations should be checked
+around your house about 10 to 15 feet apart and 3 feet out from your foundation.
+Bait stations should be checked every 30

-every 30 to 50 days to see if termites are "hitting" or feeding on them, If so, other stations containing an active poison
+to 50 days to see if termites are "hitting" or feeding on them, If so, other stations containing an active poison should replace

-should replace the monitors that are recieiving hits.Many brands of bait stations contain a slow acting stomach poison in
+the monitors that are recieiving hits.Many brands of bait stations contain a slow acting stomach poison in which the workers

-which the workers will carry back to the colony and contaminate others.
-Termites rarely hit on bait stations during the cold,
+will carry back to the colony and contaminate others.
+Termites rarely hit on bait stations during the cold, snowy, months

 Treating termites is a complex undertaking.
 With cost running anywhere from $500 to $4000 price.